Yan Gomes Player Props: Cubs vs. Cardinals

 Yan Gomes At The Plate

-- Gomes is hitting .265 with four doubles, two triples, eight home runs and 11 walks.
+- Gomes has four doubles, two triples, eight home runs and 11 walks while batting .263.

-- In 61.9% of his 63 games this season, Gomes has picked up at least one hit.
-He's also had 10 multi-hit games.

-- In 11.1% of his games this year, he has hit a long ball, and 3.6% of his trips to the dish.
+- He has homered in 10.9% of his games this year, and 3.5% of his plate appearances.

-- Gomes has an RBI in 25 of 63 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 25 games this season (39.1%), Gomes has picked up an RBI, and in seven of those games (10.9%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.